manjulaRathnayaka/WSO2ConApp/README.md

 Go to **Repos and Builds** page and click on edit to start coding using cloud IDE.

-Let's create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.

 Update pom.xml with dependency:

 		<dependency>